-How points and miles credit cards can ease return to travel
+How Points and Miles Credit Cards Can Ease Return to Travel

 A travel credit card should make traveling easier and less expensive.
 Depending on where and how often you travel, the desirable features may vary.

-For Christine Lozada, a California resident creator of the YouTube channel “Where In The World is CL ,” a travel credit card and its perks were essential for her jet-setting lifestyle.
+For Christine Lozada — creator of the YouTube channel “Where In The World is CL” — a travel credit card and its perks were essential for her jet-setting lifestyle.

-She says that the access her travel credit card allows at airport lounges is “huge for me.”
+She says the access her travel credit card allows at airport lounges is “huge for me.”

 Your priorities might differ, but here are some factors to consider: